thenifemi/quotify/README.md

 - Application Layer: Responsible for managing the state of the application.
 - Infrastructure Layer: Where all the API calls reside.

+### Features 💕

+The quotify application has a range of features available to the user.

+- `Fav quotes 💕` - the ability to like quotes.
+- `UnFav quotes 💔` - the ability to unlike quotes.
+- `Edit quotes 🖋️` - the ability to edit quotes.
+- `Delete quotes 🗑️` - the ability to delete quotes.
+- `Reset quotes 🌍` - the ability to refetch quotes from the internet.

 ## Building the application 🚀

 To build the application,please clone the repo and ensure that in your terminal or CMD, you are in the folder called "quotify" and then run the following: `flutter pub get`